Dirt cake with chocolate cream, decorated with worms, skulls, ghosts, pumpkins, and sugar sprinkles for Halloween.

 - Link to recipe

 The graham cracker coffin encapsulates a marshmallow skeleton on a bed of chocolate to create the perfect s'more.
-Drizzle red icing over the top of the skeleton for a bloody, sugary punch.
-A 20-second stint in the broiler is all the cook time it takes before guests dig into these treats.
+Drizzle red icing over the top of the skeleton, and then, a 20-second stint in the broiler is all the cook time it takes before guests dig into these treats.

 MMMonster Jigglers